edgsel/aml/README.md

 # API docs
-* for Tuum API docs go to `http://localhost:8009/docs/swagger-ui/index.html`
+* For LHV AML API docs go to `http://localhost:8009/docs/swagger-ui/index.html`

 ## What can be improved